Corporate - Significant developmentsLast reviewed - 03 March 2023

 Digital services tax (DST)

 The Finance Act, 2019 amended the Income Tax Act to include taxation of income accruing from the digital marketplace.
 A digital marketplace has been defined as a platform that enables the direct interaction between buyers and sellers of goods and services through electronic means.

 Effective 1 January 2021, The Finance Act, 2020 introduced a 1.5% tax on income from services accrued or derived in Kenya through a digital marketplace.
 The tax is applicable on the gross transaction value of the service provided and is due at the time of payment.
 The responsibility to account for the tax is on the owner of the digital marketplace or an agent appointed by the Commissioner.

-The National Treasury issued Digital Service Tax ("DST”) regulations in December 2020 which appear to extend the application of the digital services tax to include;
+The National Treasury issued DST regulations in December 2020, which appear to extend the application of the DST to include:

 - any other service provided through a digital marketplace.